victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 rsp subset --delete --dir ds/validation/labels --cover ds/to_remove.cover
 ```

-For information, we remove about 500 tiles from this raw dataset in order to clean up obvious inconsistent labelling.
+For information, we remove about 500 tiles from this raw dataset in order to clean it up.

 Train
 -----

-Having a cleaner training and validation dataset, we can launch a new and longer training:
+Having a cleaner training and validation dataset, we can launch a second and longer training:

 ```bash
 rsp train --epochs 100 ds ds/model_clean